gregr/dbKanren/README.md

     * e.g., unify on partially-known term structures can be unrolled
     * constraint evaluations can be pre-simplified and reordered
   * code generation

+* eventually, make sure relation metadata contains information for analysis
+  * e.g., degree constraints, fast column ordering, subsumption tag/rules
+  * descriptions used for subsumption
+    * #(,relation ,attributes-satisfied ,attributes-pending)
+    * within a relation, table constraint A subsumes B if B's attributes-pending is a prefix of A's
+      AND
+      B does not have any attributes-satisfied that A does not have
+  * schema: heading, constraints, other dependencies
+    * heading: set of attributes and their types
+    * degree constraints (generalized functional dependencies)
+      * interpret degree constraints to find useful special cases
+        * functional dependency
+        * bijection (one-to-one mapping via opposing functional dependencies)
+        * uniqueness (functional dependency to full set of of attributes)
+    * maybe join and inclusion dependencies
+  * body: finite set of tuples

 * floating point numbers are not valid terms
   * reordering operations endangers soundness